 This is the easiest way to gain power simply because acquiring them has little to no RNG.
 Getting 3 of your best gems will increase your power dramatically in a short time span.

-Click on the tabs to see Thorns of the Invoker’s “Big 3” gems, and “others”.
+Click on the tabs to see Seeker of the Light’s “Big 3” gems, and “others”.

 Any other gems worth it?

-With 3 of your best gems at L25 – try much higher Torment levels (Hell, try VIII+).
+With 3 of your best gems at L25 – try much higher Torment levels.
 Now it’s time to find some key items!

 Playing the Build & Adjustments